L. Holloway is an experienced keeper of chickens and other fowl who has spent nearly a decade educating others on their habits and care.

 - Ducks are better garden companions than chickens.
 They will eat many of the same things, but don't scratch and are less likely to hop over barriers, so you can pen off your garden plants and let the ducks roam between the rows to catch pests or eat weeds without losing your entire garden.

-- Ducks are hardier animals that are susceptible to fewer illnesses than chickens, especially in damp or humid climates.
+- They're hardy.
+Ducks are hardier animals that are susceptible to fewer illnesses than chickens, especially in damp or humid climates.
 While chickens suffer during long periods of wet weather, ducks will celebrate it.

-- Ducks are easier to herd than chickens, and can be trained in just a few days to move to a new location on command (especially if there is food in the new location.)
-When my ducks escape their enclosure, all I have to do is clap my hands and say "Ok, Ducks—Go in!" and they will line up and march back to their pen.
-This also gives us greater flexibility to allow the ducks to free range, because when it is time to go in, we know they will do so.
+- They're easily trained.
+Ducks are easier to herd than chickens and can be trained in just a few days to move to a new location on command (especially if there is food in the new location.)
+When my ducks escape their enclosure, all I have to do is clap my hands and say "Ok, Ducks—go in!" and they will line up and march back to their pen.
+This also gives us greater flexibility to allow the ducks to free-range, because when it is time to go in, we know they will do so.
 With chickens, this isn't as much of an option.

 - Ducks are generally very easy to integrate into a new flock.
 Although ducks have a pecking order of their own, it is not as aggressive as chickens', and ducks meeting a new duck are generally happy to allow it into the flock.
 My ducks even adopted a goose with a leg deformity who was not able to keep up with her own kind.

-- Some varieties of ducks are as prolific at laying eggs as chickens, and the eggs are vastly superior for baking.
+- They're great egg-layers.
+Some varieties of ducks are as prolific at laying eggs as chickens, and the eggs are vastly superior for baking.
 Additionally, individuals who have an allergy or sensitivity to chicken eggs may find that they can eat duck eggs without a problem.
-The eggs are richer than chicken eggs, and produce fluffier baked goods.
+The eggs are richer than chicken eggs and produce fluffier baked goods.
 They range in size from medium to jumbo, often depending on the breed.

-- Ducks can be dual-purpose, just like chickens, or raised exclusively for eggs or meat.
-Like chickens, there are many breeds and color varieties of duck available, ranging from the super-stocky rouen to the lean egg-laying machines that are khaki campbells.
+- Meat and eggs.
+Ducks can be dual-purpose, just like chickens, or raised exclusively for eggs or meat.
+Like chickens, there are many breeds and color varieties of duck available, ranging from the super-stocky Rouen to the lean egg-laying machines that are Khaki Campbells.
 Call ducks are the "bantams" of the duck world, and so cute you could die.
 Whatever you need in chickens, you can probably get from ducks.

 Preparing for Ducks